Colombia's Grupo Argos says Q3 profit up 13%, quarterly EBITDA highest-ever

 The 2019 third quarter results included 1.5 trillion pesos in income from Celsia's September sale of a gas plant, the statement added.

-Earnings before interest, taxes, depreciation and amortization (EBITDA) were 1.4 trillion pesos for the July to Septe, up 39% compared with the third quarter of 2018, the filing said.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) were 1.4 trillion pesos for the July to Sept quarter, up 39% compared with the third quarter of 2018, the filing said.

 Revenue was 5.2 trillion pesos during the quarter, the company said, up 44% year-on-year.